-- Step-by-step filing: The software guides you through the filing process by displaying on-screen prompts in plain language.
-The instructions are easy to understand and follow and help keep you on the right track as you proceed.
+- Step-by-step filing: The software guides you through the filing process by displaying prompts in plain language.
+The instructions are easy to understand and follow, keeping you on the right track as you proceed.

-- Filing forms: The premium version (essentially required for businesses) includes support for itemized deductions, investment income, retirement income, self-employment income and rental properties.
-For businesses, these include corporate filings like Form 1120, pass-through filings like Form 1065 and nonprofits that require Form 990.
+- Filing forms: The premium version includes support for itemized deductions, investment income, retirement income, self-employment income and rental properties.

-- E-filing: Send your tax filings directly to the IRS through the software.
+- E-filing: You can send your tax filings directly to the IRS through the software.
 Data sent through the program is encrypted and secure.

 - Reporting assistance: This feature is available for managing income from capital gains, home sales and retirement assets.

-- Free storage: Archive your documents for later use, whether it's a personal accounting need or in the event of an audit.
+- Free storage: The software can archive your documents for later use, whether it's for a personal accounting need or in the event of an audit.

-- Maximum refund guaranteed: If using another vendor's software results in a larger tax refund, H&R Block will refund any fees you paid to them for your tax return.
+- Maximum refund guaranteed: If using another vendor's software results in a larger tax refund, H&R Block will refund any fees you paid to it for your tax return.

-Already prepared to choose an online tax software?
+Already prepared to choose an online tax software application?
 Here's a breakdown of the rest of our coverage: